umnovjp/Movies/README.md

 ## Links
 Original project page is here: https://github.com/JohnPaulGeorgeRingo.
 But our team was understaffed during actual project 1.
 Not every feature was working.
 And we were not able to revive the page after that because it was locked.
 So I just cloned that repo and updated.
 New GitHub link is https://github.com/umnovjp/Movies/, New live link is https://umnovjp.github.io/Movies/.
 Live link is not fully operational as i writes this text.
 Here is error message related to GitHub policies.
 I am looking for a way around.
+Presentation was made during the class.
+Watch video here: https://bootcampspot.com/sessions/1744470/videos/142254.